chris-streeks/PS_Batch_YubiKey_Config/README.md

 ![](/Images/main_window.PNG)
 ## 💻 Requirements
-- Any popular operating system capable of running Powershell (Windows, Linux, macOS)
+- Any operating system capable of running [Powershell (Windows, Linux, macOS)](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.3)
 - Latest version of the [YubiKey Manager](https://www.yubico.com/products/services-software/download/yubikey-manager/)

 ## 🐻 Security Notes
 - As a general rule of thumb, **never** run Powershell scripts that you do not understand.
-This script is open source and the code is well documented for a reason!
-Please free to review my script for yourself and/or ask questions in the form of a [GitHub Issue](https://github.com/chris-streeks/PS_Batch_YubiKey_Config/issues)
+Always feel free to review this script for yourself and ask questions in the form of a [GitHub Issue](https://github.com/chris-streeks/PS_Batch_YubiKey_Config/issues)

-- Given that you'll be generating OTP seed values for a large quantity of YubiKeys into a cleartext CSV file, it is recommended that you run this script on an offline machine, taking care to delete the CSV file once you are done uploading it.
-This script does **not** require network access.
+- For safety, I recommend that you run this script on a machine that is **disconnected** from your network, taking care to delete the CSV file once you are done uploading it.
+This script **does not** require network access.

 - For clarity on Powershell's default script execution policies, [please review the Microsoft documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7)
 .